 PROTECTING THE LIFE OF YOUR BUSINESS WITH A BUY-SELL AGREEMENT

-A business doesn't have to become disabled or die just because one of the owners retires, dies, or becomes too sick or disabled to work.
-Whether the transition of business management or ownership needs to take place after death or during life, it can be orderly accomplished through appropriate business succession planning.
+A business doesn't have to end just because one of the owners retires, dies, or becomes too sick or disabled to work.
+Whether the transition of management or ownership happens during life or after death, it can be accomplished in an orderly way through appropriate business succession planning.

-Although there are several ways that a buy-sell agreement can be established, an entity purchase agreement and cross purchase are the two most often used:
+Although there are several ways to establish a buy-sell agreement, the two most often used are an entity purchase agreement and a cross purchase.

 Cross Purchase